“A legacy gift is about imagining a world that isn’t there yet—and then making it so.”— Carolyn Fredenburg, Canon Moore Society Member

 Wills & Bequests

 By designating Moorelands Community Services as a beneficiary in your will, you can support us in a way that might not have been financially possible during your working or retirement years.
+Structured properly, you will realize tax credits to your estate for at least 50% of the value of your gift, which means you can both help kids and help your own family more.
 A bequest is a revocable gift that can be amended at any time.
 Charitable gifts made in a Will are deemed made in the year of death.

 Tax Credits for Legacy Gifts